Bundy friends, family protest federal monument decision

-BUNKERVILLE — Supporters of cattleman and anti-federal government figure Cliven Bundy are protesting a presidential decision to give national monument protection to public land where Bundy grazes cows near his Southern Nevada ranch.
+BUNKERVILLE — Supporters of cattleman and anti-federal government figure Cliven Bundy are protesting a presidential decision to give national monument protection to public land where Bundy grazes cattle near his Southern Nevada ranch.

 With Bundy and four sons in federal custody awaiting trial on conspiracy and other charges, a small group of other family members and friends rallied peacefully Saturday near the Bundy home and the Gold Butte area outside Bunkerville, a small town near Arizona.